 Bluegrey stretching/kneeling figure, 9.75 x 12.5 in., oils, bronze powder, charcoal, pastel and oil crayon on Bergerac, 2000

-Asymmetry at my body’s core brings the need for a subtle effort of balancing, which keeps me engaged with the workings of my bones and muscles and nerves and senses.
-In anatomical terms, this is the realm of proprioception, the network of inner body signals and self-sensors through which the body maintains its relationships with space, time, gravity, and all that is other.
+Asymmetry at my core brings the need for a subtle effort of balancing, which keeps me engaged with the workings of my bones and muscles and nerves and senses.
+In anatomical terms, this is the realm of proprioception, the network of signals and self-sensors through which the body maintains its relationships with space, time, gravity, and all that is other.

 Thoracic spinal nerves study, 6 x 7 in., Twinrocker Rotunda, 2020